 - Wire Speed Control.

-- Wire feed rate is very slow, approximately 3 inches per second.
+- The wire-speed feed rate is very slow compared to some others, approximately 3 inches per second.

 Just another machine by Forney’s that would leave you awestruck.
 Forney’s engineers have worked on the design and the effort is exhibited in the work.
 The machine is pretty easy to work with and you can simply just switch it in your house powerboards.